orchideous1/Decomposed-Forward-Pass/README.md

 # DePass Attribution Toolkit

+This repository provides the official implementation of **[NeurIPS 2025] DePass: Unified Feature Attributing by Simple Decomposed Forward Pass**.

-This repository provides an implementation of DePass, a modular and extensible attribution framework for analyzing transformer-based language models.
-DePass supports arbitrary-granularity attribution by allowing initialization and propagation of attribution signals from any component within a transformer model.
+DePass is a modular and extensible attribution framework for analyzing transformer-based language models.
+It supports arbitrary-granularity attribution by allowing initialization and propagation of attribution signals from any component within a transformer model.
 In this implementation, we demonstrate several representative use cases including token-level, neuron-level, module-level (MLP or attention), head-level, and custom subspace-level attributions, enabling fine-grained interpretability of internal mechanisms across attention and feedforward layers.

 ## Environment Setup